Updated December 13, 2023

-Did you know heart attacks are most common during the holidays?
-Makes sense.
-There’s tons of things to be stressed about during this time of the year.
-Buying presents, expectations to spend time with family, holiday traffic and travel woes, all of that weighs on you during the 30+ days betweenThanksgiving and the New Year.
+Did you know that heart attacks are most common during the holidays?
+It makes sense, right?
+There’s an avalanche of stressors this time of year – from present shopping to family expectations, and let’s not forget about the nightmare of holiday traffic and travel.
+All these factors can weigh heavily on you during the 30+ days between Thanksgiving and the New Year.

-To less anxiety and more chill,
+Happy holidays!
+Here’s to less anxiety and more chill. 🌟